I've been creating and teaching art for several years and love helping new artists grow and find their own voices.

 A Step-by-Step Guide to Negative Space Painting

-This step by step demonstration can be done using my colors and choice of flower, or you can use the watercolors you have and apply the method to any flower you like.
-Here's what I used -- not terribly expensive if you need to pick up the supplies from Dick Blick.
+This step-by-step demonstration can be done using my colors and choice of flower, or you can use the watercolors you have and apply the method to any flower you like.
+Here's what I used—not terribly expensive if you need to pick up the supplies from Dick Blick.

-1. Canson Montval watercolor block, 4" x 6" (about $5 online at Blick).
+- Canson Montval watercolor block, 4" x 6" (about $5 online at Blick).

-Optional: Artist's Photo Reference: Flowers by Gary Greene, published by North Light Books.
+Artist's Photo Reference: Flowers by Gary Greene, published by North Light Books.
 This volume has hundreds of wonderful photo references that you can use for your art if you do not copy the photos exactly when creating your sketch.
 It also has lessons on taking reference photos by one of the best photographers I know of and five demonstrations on painting or drawing flowers in different mediums.
-I use it constantly, the whole series is great.
+I use it constantly; the whole series is great.

-Stage One: Paint from the Negative Space
+Step 1.
+Paint From the Negative Space

-What do I mean by "Paint from the Negative Space"?
+What do I mean by "paint from the negative space"?

 Paint the background first.

 Unless you are very practiced at this, you'll want to sketch an outline of your subject.
-You can do this by tracing from a printout of your source image, by sketching and then tracing an outline of your sketch to transfer it to your watercolor paper or by drawing an outline sketch on your watercolor paper.
+You can do this by tracing from a printout of your source image, by sketching and then tracing an outline of your sketch to transfer it to your watercolor paper, or by drawing an outline sketch on your watercolor paper.

-If you use a watercolor block, then a light box or sunny window won't work as a transfer method.
+If you use a watercolor block, then a lightbox or sunny window won't work as a transfer method.
 However, you can put tracing paper over your sketch or photo reference, trace the outline carefully with a graphite pencil, then turn the tracing over and gently burnish the back of it with the belly of a spoon.